michiguel/Gaviota-Tablebases/readme.txt

 which is considered the default at this point.
 For that reason, it is suggested that testers always have a set of TBs compressed with scheme 4.

 This API is designed to be multithreading friendly.
-Regions where the access to data by this API from two different threads could cause a problem were protected with a mutex.
+Regions where different threads could access data from this API were protected with a mutex to avoid problems.

 -------------------------- How to use this API ------------------------------